ESOL: English for speakers of other languages

 Who is this course for?

-This course will help you with everyday activities like shopping, going to the doctors or looking for work and making appointments.
+This course will help you with everyday activities such as shopping, going to the doctors, making appointments and looking for work

 Support and feedback

 Your tutor will give you weekly feedback and will spend time with you individually to discuss your progress.
 Your progress and any areas needing more practice will be recorded in your Individual Learning Plan.

 Additional costs and requirements

 You will need a pen and a notebook or notepaper.
 A yellow highlighter and a folder to keep your work in might also be useful.

 Will I have to do anything outside of the session?

 Your tutor will give you activities to do in your own time.
 Remember that the more real practice you get outside the classroom the quicker you will improve your English.

 I have been an ESOL Tutor for 9 years with Learn Devon.
 Prior to this I worked in Cyprus teaching in an English language school.
 I taught teenagers and young adults who were applying to universities in England.

 I obtained my CELTA (Certificate for English Language Teaching of Adults at Oxford Brooks University.